 ---

 CR #12-16: 1886 December 22, Odense Historical Coat of Arms (picturing King / Saint Knud / Cnut / Cnute), Thin Colored Paper, Perforation 11.5.
-CR #15, the 3 øre, is red on yellow paper; compare to #9 on orange paper.
+CR #15, the 3 øre, is red on thin yellow paper; compare to #9 on thick orange paper.
 CR #14, the 2 øre Green on Rose-Red Paper has a large, ornate "2"; compare to #20 with a smaller, plainer "2".
 Cnute was an important historical figure, said to be the last of the Viking kings, he was King of England, then Denmark, and then Norway.
 As such, stamps picturing him belong in several types of topical / thematic collections.
 His Wikipedia page is well worth reading.

 CR #12: CR lists #12 as "yellow brown on white paper" and #13 as "brown on white paper".
 I have never seen an example of what I could could describe as a brown color (#13).
 Daka #12 is described as "brownish yellow on white paper" and Daka #12a as "orange yellow on white paper".
 Daka does not mention a "brown" color.